These climbing documentaries are sure to make you grab your gear, top up your chalk bag and get to the rock!

-Whether you need motivation to take your climbing to the next level, you’re injured and need some focus to keep your positivity up or maybe you’ve never climbed in your life but you’re curious what it’s all about – watching these awesome climbing documentaries can be the perfect fix.
+Whether you need motivation to take your climbing to the next level, you’re injured and need some focus to keep you feeling positive or maybe you’ve never climbed in your life but you’re curious what it’s all about – watching these awesome climbing documentaries can be the perfect fix.

 Let us know what you think in the comments and tell us if you have any other favourites which aren’t on the list!

-This article may contain affiliate links, if you make purchases through links on this page it will be of no extra cost to you but we may receive a small commission, this helps keeps Veggie Vagabonds alive.
-Click here for more information.
+This article may contain affiliate links, if you make purchases through links on this page it will be of no extra cost to you but we may receive a small commission, this helps keep Veggie Vagabonds alive – thank you!

 12 Climbing Documentaries That Will Inspire Your Next Trip